 Doing Business in China

-China is the leading export market for Australia.
-Boasting tourism values, exponential foreign direct investment opportunities, agricultural good and even international study prospects, the business relationship between Australia and China is solid, stable and abundant.
+China is a leading import and export market for Australia.
+Boasting tourism values, exponential foreign direct investment opportunities, agricultural goods and even international study prospects, the business relationship between Australia and China is solid, stable and abundant.
 According to our commercial lawyers Sydney and Brisbane-wide, Australian businesses are increasingly expressing interest in the Chinese market and expanding their off-shore operations.